ankitrgadiya/blog/_posts/2016-09-06-arch-linux-install.md

 ---
 layout: post
-title: Arch Linux Installation
+title: "Arch Linux Installation"
+date: 2016-09-06
-description: A Step-by-step guide to install Archlinux.
+subtitle: "A Step-by-step guide to install Archlinux."
+categories: [tutorial, linux, 2016]
+permalink: /arch-linux-install/
 ---

 This is a Step-by-step tutorial for installing Arch Linux.